 For the offender, patience is a required posture.
 Apologize but remember your injured spouse is likely navigating through a mountain of emotions that conflict with their previous picture of who they believed you were.
 Those emotions often act like noise that blurs the vision and filters the hearing of your injured spouse.
 However, emotions like volcanoes erupt and eventually cool off.
 A remorseful spouse is often willing to listen past the exaggerated words that are framed by anger and disappointment.
 Avoid switching into a defensive posture to reduce your sentence.
 Once the eruption has subsided, set mutual goals that have short-term results.

 It is better to not count in minutes, hours or days, but in months and years for this process.
 It is a slow recovery process toward regaining the sure footed assumptions that often accompany trust-filled relationships.
-But rejoice and note each step of progress.
+But rejoice, celebrate and note each step of progress.
 Remember the blissful mountain from which you fell.
 However, refrain from requesting a re-assessment of your relationship too soon.
 You may find that your spouse has not come to the same conclusion as you for the accumulated “brownie points” you believe you have earned.
 It is better to be patient and earn more than you thought you had than to rush into a review that leaves you woefully off in your self assessment of your progress in earning trust.

 FACING DEVASTATING BREACHES

 Infidelity is among the most devastating breaches of trust.
 However, there are other breaches that also present formidable challenges to move beyond.
 When a spouse has misused finances through reckless gambling, or investment without the consent of the spouse that results in loss of home, life style, and/or savings preserved for the children’s education that can also be a breech that feels insurmountable.